Skip to main content

 A Philly cheesesteak can trigger a migraine in some patients through several mechanisms: nitrites in cured meats, tyramine in aged cheese, gluten sensitivity, and a big glucose swing all in one meal.
 The trigger is rarely one ingredient.
 It is usually the combination on top of your baseline threshold.

-Magnesium has solid evidence for migraine prevention, especially the threonate or glycinate forms.
+Magnesium has solid evidence for migraine prevention, particularly the threonate or glycinate forms.
 Magnesium threonate crosses the blood-brain barrier well, which makes it useful for headache patients.
 We typically start at 200 to 400 mg in the evening and adjust based on tolerance.

 Yes, CoQ10 (coenzyme Q10) has reasonable evidence for migraine prevention at 100 to 300 mg per day.
 CoQ10 supports mitochondrial energy production, which matters because migraine brains often run with mitochondrial bottlenecks.
 It pairs well with magnesium and riboflavin (vitamin B2).